Updated AEW Revolution Card | 411MANIA

 * AEW Women’s World Championship Match: Britt Baker vs. Thunder Rosa

-* AEW Tag Team Championship Match: Jurassic Express vs. Two Teams TBD
+* AEW Tag Team Championship Match: Jurassic Express vs. reDRagon vs. One Team TBD

-* Face Of The Revolution Ladder Match: Wardlow vs. Keith Lee vs. Powerhouse Hobbs vs. Three More TBD
+* Face Of The Revolution Ladder Match: Wardlow vs. Keith Lee vs. Powerhouse Hobbs vs. Ricky Starks vs. Two More TBD

 * Dog Collar Match: CM Punk vs. MJF